sameer05515/unit-testing-playground/example-base-04/build-tree-api/README.md

    ```
 3. Open `http://localhost:3000` and paste an indented outline.
 Submit the form to render the tree on the page or use the “Call JSON API” button to inspect the REST response.

+## Testing & Coverage

+- Run the full unit + e2e suite: `npm test`
+- Generate coverage reports: `npm run test:coverage` (uses `c8`, outputs to `coverage/`)
+- Tests rely on the exported Express app, so no server needs to be running beforehand.

 ## API

 `POST /api/build-tree`